Module Catalogue 2023/24

 Teaching Rationale And Relationship

+Scheduled lectures for the full cohort will provide an opportunity to embed the learning introduced in the online materials.
 Lecture materials will allow students to explore the module’s key themes, while undertaking their own original research in various theoretical fields of online journalism studies (including, for example, interactivity, normative theories of data representation and histories of online journalism).

-Small-group workshops will all help students to develop their critical thinking and skills and understanding in the field within a collaborative approach to learning.
+Small-group workshops will help students to develop their critical thinking and skills and understanding in the field within a collaborative approach to learning.

 Guided Independent Study is a crucial component of this module; it is essential that students learn to critique 'best practice', from its origins at the dawn of the internet to the present day.
 Students will use this time to advance their skills and knowledge, develop as reflexive practitioners and prepare their assessments.